annasanders/annasanders.github.io/subpages/Pokemon ML.md

 ---
 ## Purpose

-To explore basic Machine Learning concepts (multiple regression) and python packages with data I already understand.
+To explore basic Machine Learning concepts (regression) and python packages with data I already understand.
 I will specifically use Pokémon stats to explore potential correlations.
 I also tried to use loops where possible.

 ```python